michelesr/thesis/src/context.md

-the development environment created trough the installation and configuration performed by a developer can be different to the environment installed by another developer due to the differences between their operating systems, and these differences can lead to difficulties when attempting to reproduce a and fix a reported bug that is related to a particular environment.
+the development environment created trough the installation and configuration performed by a developer can be different to the environment installed by another developer due to the differences between their operating systems, and these differences can lead to difficulties when attempting to reproduce and fix a reported bug that is related to a particular environment.

 These problems leaded to the use of virtualization tools, that permits to formally define the development environment and his features, and to virtually